kn-joshua/CS771A-Cracking-The-Car-PUF/README.md

 In summary, the CAR-PUF enhances the security of traditional Arbiter PUFs by introducing a companion mechanism that adds complexity and unpredictability, making it a powerful tool in hardware security applications.

 # Objective
-The objective crack the CAR-PUF (Physically Unclonable Function) using CSVMs, given challenge-response pairs as a dataset.
+The objective is to crack the CAR-PUF (Physically Unclonable Function) using CSVMs, given challenge-response pairs as a dataset.

 # Datasets